wso2/docs-ob-toolkit-cds/en/docs/install-and-setup/setting-up-databases.md

     - `openbank_ob_reporting_statsdb`

-3. If you are using the [Consent Amendment History](../learn/consent-amendment-history.md) feature, it is necessary to create a separate database:
+3. If you are using the [Consent Amendment History](../learn/consent-amendment-history.md) feature, create the following database and execute the given scripts:

     - `ob_consent_history`